abreen/e22-labs/README.md

 First, note that each directory contains one or more `.java.md` files which contain our solution across multiple Java code blocks, explained step-by-step.
+You can view these solutions in your editor, or on GitHub.

-As mentioned earlier, you can run this solution using `gradle run-solution`.
+As mentioned earlier, you can run a solution using `gradle run-solution`.

-An example of [literate programming][literate], the actual Java code is built directly from these `.md` files.[^1]
+An example of [literate programming][literate], the actual Java code is built directly from these `.md` files.

 ### Why Gradle?